Instrumental Musician

 As musicians become established, they may work with a variety of people.
 These may include:

 Instrumental musicians work long hours.
 Practices and rehearsals usually are held during the day.
-Performances often take place during evenings and weekends.
+Live performances often take place during evenings and weekends.
+Recorded performances happen at various times, depending on when studios have recording studio time available.
 It is common for musicians to travel on tour or wherever they can find work (clubs, taverns and concert halls).

 They may be required to lift and carry instruments and accessories weighing up to 10 kilograms.
 Electronic audio and related equipment may weigh considerably more.